 - 1. Kong submode

 - 2. Redrum submode

 - 3. Dr.OctoRex submode

 - 4. Any other device

+- 5. 64 Drum mode

 The type of submode is selected automatically as you change the track selection.
 The 4th mode defaults to an isomorphic keyboard (see below for more info).
 However, by pressing "Select + Note" you can access 64 drum mode.